Skip to Main Content

 Whenever you borrow words or ideas from another source, you need to acknowledge that source.
 The following situations almost always require a citation:

-Select the image to view an interactive map of the college.
+Select the image to view an interactive map of the University.